cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 Q2.
 Group by `hour` and aggregate so you get a a new table with two columns, `casual` and `member` containing, for every hour, the total number of rides of the types of users.

 Q3.
 After aggregating the data in the preceding question, can see you see a **time trend** in the number of rides?
 To visualize the trend, would it be better to aggregate more, *e.g*. to use daily data?
-Do you see a similar trend for the two types of users?
+Do you see a similar trend for the two user types?

 Q4.
 Can you describe in an easy way the pattern for **intraday variation** (across hours) of the number of rides?
 Is this pattern different for the two user types?